La Vie en Rose, Chambre d’Hôte, Charente

 For 60 years, the streets and open spaces of the picturesque town of Confolens have been filled with world music and dance each August.
 The town will be bursting with dance troupes, song and music from across the globe.
-Although we only have the 2017 wall poster to display at the moment, we can tell you that the 2018 Festival will run from 13 August to 19 August 2018.
+The 2020 Festival will run from 10 August to 16 August.

 The Circuit Val de Vienne track is an exciting experience, acclaimed by the Fédération Française Sportive Automobile, this 3757 metre long race track is one of the best in the country.

-A highlight in any car enthusiast’s diary is the annual ‘Circuit des Remparts’, held the third weekend in September in Angouleme.
+A highlight in any car enthusiast’s diary is the annual ‘Circuit des Remparts’, held in September in Angouleme.

 The following activities are favourites of. our guests, who holiday with us to improve their English Language skills: